Noikoio/RegexBot/docs/entitylist.md

 }
 ```

-As can be seen, all entities defined may either be specified using their name, or otherwise have their unique ID along with a label, separated by two colon (:) characters.
-Additionally, the ID should be prefixed with `@` if referring to a user or `#` if referring to a channel.
+As you can see, all entities may be specified by name, or by having their [unique ID](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) along with a label, separated by two colon (:) characters.
+Additionally, the ID value should be prefixed with `@` if referring to a user or `#` if referring to a channel.

 Each individual property is optional within an entity list, and is not necessary if your configuration does not require it.
 For example, this is a valid definition for an empty entity list:
 ```
 { }
 ```

 It is **strongly recommended** to use unique IDs when defining entities with names that could change at any given time, such as users.
-Certain servers that frequently change role and channel names also benefit from having those IDs specified.
+Certain servers that frequently change role and channel names will also benefit from having them specified.